-Is it common to feel so tired during this time?
+Is it normal to feel so tired during pregnancy?

-Yes.
-But for many women, the extreme tiredness of the first trimester is quite a surprise.
-It can be especially hard transition for those who are normally go-getters with lots of energy.
+Yes, although the extreme tiredness of the first trimester can come as quite a surprise.
+It can be an especially hard transition for those who are normally go-getters with lots of energy.
 Women who usually need only six hours of sleep at night may find they need nearly double that during these first weeks of pregnancy.

 And for others, daytime tiredness is paired with trouble sleeping deeply or for more than a few hours at night.
 Nausea and vomiting can also be a big drain on your energy.